xianzhe18/bibtex-handler/README.md

 ##### Author

-BibTex recognizes four parts of an author's name: First Von Last Jr.
+BibTeX recognizes four parts of an author's name: First Von Last Jr.
 If you would like to parse the author names included in your entries, you can use the `RenanBr\BibTexParser\AuthorProcessor` class.
 Before exporting the contents, add this processor: